Last updated on May 24, 2025

 Skulduggery

-Speaking of Ixalan, the other best tribe to draft was vampires.
-I opened a great vampires deck in my sealed pool at Grand Prix Liverpool in 2017 and managed to make Day 2 with it.
+Speaking of Ixalan, the other best creature type to draft was vampires.
+I opened a great vampires deck in my Sealed pool at Grand Prix Liverpool in 2017 and managed to make Day 2 with it.
 Skulduggery was an incredible trick and one that this deck often wanted multiple copies of.

 Startle